-Our Board of Directors are dedicated earthkeepers who have woven their lives and work around making a difference.
+Our Board of Directors are dedicated Green Women Leaders who have woven their lives and work around making a difference.

 Barbara Blake, Religious Sisters of Mercy, has has worked as a high school teacher and administrator, and was the Director of a retreat center in the Chicago area.
 For the past 22 years, Barbara has worked as a therapist, spiritual companion and teacher at Centered Life, Education, Counseling and Spiritual Care in Colorado.
 She also leads creativity groups based on the book The Artist’s Way.
 Barbara has a B.A from St. Xavier University in Chicago and an M.A. from the University of Notre Dame.

 Michelle Lankford Salazar is a retired teacher and self-employed farmer.
 She is a Colorado native, educated in the Denver area, but has resided in the San Luis Valley of southern Colorado for forty years.
-She has served on the board of the SLV Immigrant Resource Center since 2005 and became an Associate with the Sisters of Mercy, West Midwest, in 2015.
+She has served on the board of the SLV Immigrant Resource Center since 2005 and became an Associate with the Sisters of Mercy in 2015.
 Michelle has a BS in agronomy from Colorado State University, and MA and PhD degrees in Hispanic linguistics from the University of New Mexico.
 She has taught many subjects at the high school level, but her great joy has been teaching Spanish to adults at UNM, Adams State University, and as a volunteer through SLV-IRC.
-She also volunteers at Hospice del Valle and the Narrow Gauge Book Coop.
+She also volunteers at Hospice del Valle.
+Now retired from managing the farm office, she enjoys time in nature (hiking in the mountains, kayaking rivers, exploring beaches) with six grandchildren!

 Mindy Meiering has called Durango, CO, home for the last 17 years.
 Mindy’s background and professional training include a Masters degree in Social Work and a 16-year history of working in hospitals supporting patients and families in both behavioral health and medical settings.
 She also taught and supervised graduate students for five years through Denver University’s Four Corners Graduate School of Social Work in Durango.
 Her work now, as a professional life coach, is primarily focused on supporting individuals to achieve their goals and dreams and live their most inspired, joyful lives.
 She is also a Certified Mindfulness Teacher through the Mindful Life Program and a Master Certified Retreat Coach.
 For the last five years she and her husband have been involved in building a yoga and meditation retreat center.